Multimodal Knowledge Distillation for Egocentric Action Recognition Robust to Missing Modalities

 Our proposed KARMMA framework incorporates three main enhancements:

-1. Modality Dropout: Entire modalities are randomly dropped with probability p while ensuring at least one modality remains active.
-We apply modality dropout to both the teacher and the student so neither network relies on having the full modality set during training.
+1. Modality Dropout: Entire modalities are randomly dropped with probability p, while ensuring that at least one modality remains active.
+We apply modality dropout to both the teacher and the student, enabling training without requiring modality-aligned samples.

-2. Missing Modality Strategy: To improve the student's robustness to missing inputs, we use two types of learnable tokens, modality-specific and token-specific.
-The former differentiates modalities and acts similarly to positional encodings, while the latter helps the model adapt when a modality is absent.
+2. Missing Modality Strategy: To enhance the student's robustness to missing modalities, we introduce two types of learnable tokens: modality-specific tokens, which differentiate modalities and act similarly to positional encodings, and token-specific tokens, which compensate when a modality is absent.

-3. Knowledge Distillation: The frozen teacher transfers its knowledge to the lightweight student by aligning their class probability distributions using Kullback-Leibler (KL) divergence.
+3. Knowledge Distillation: The frozen teacher transfers its knowledge to the lightweight student by aligning their class probability distributions via Kullback-Leibler (KL) divergence, improving accuracy and robustness to missing modalities.

-Real-world scenarios often involve dynamically missing modalities due to sensor malfunctions.
-To simulate this, we gradually increase the probability of dropping each modality from 0% to 90% during inference.
+In real-world robotic deployments, sensors may fail at run time (e.g., occluded cameras or muted microphones), leading to dynamically missing modalities.
+To emulate such conditions, we gradually increase the probability of dropping each modality from 0% to 90% during inference.
 We evaluate:

 • Baseline: same architecture as KARMMAS but trained end-to-end with cross-entropy loss, without KARMMA enhancements.